influxdata/community-templates/fail2ban/readme.md

 ## Setup Fail2Ban

 You can use Fail2Ban that is packed in your favorite Linux Distribution.
-Debian was `apt install fail2ban` was tested.
+On Debian based distributions you can use `apt install fail2ban`.

 Telegraf uses `fail2ban-client` commandline tool to read metrics.
 Telegraf needs to have a permission to access `/var/run/fail2ban/fail2ban.sock` run  `fail2ban-client`.